• Skip to primary navigation

 • Add some extra flavour to these flatbreads by adding some fresh herbs (parsley or coriander work well) or some garlic granules.

-• Use these as a naan bread alternative to go with a curry.
-Brush some melted butter on them before cooking.
+• Brush some melted butter on them before cooking.

 • Give these a nice nutty flavour by using whole wheat flour instead.